larkintuckerllc/aws-architect-associate/1/1.4/ebs/README.md

 > EBS volumes are created in a specific Availability Zone, and can then be attached to any instances in that same Availability Zone.
 To make a volume available outside of the Availability Zone, you can create a snapshot and restore that snapshot to a new volume anywhere in that Region.
 You can copy snapshots to other Regions and then restore them to new volumes there, making it easier to leverage multiple AWS Regions for geographical expansion, data center migration, and disaster recovery.

+**note:** A Cloud Guru.
+Can delete and intermediary snapshot and AWS will preserve later snapshots.

 &nbsp;

 > General Purpose SSD volumes offer a base performance of 3 IOPS/GiB, with the ability to burst to 3,000 IOPS for extended periods of time.
 These volumes are ideal for a broad range of use cases such as boot volumes, small and medium-size databases, and development and test environments.